srvgambhir/Sorcery/README.md

 # CS246 Final Project - Sorcery

-testing again
+Command-line card game based on collectible card games such as "Hearthstone: Heroes of Warcraft" and "Magic: the Gathering".
-A card game based on collectible card games such as "Hearthstone: Heroes of Warcraft" and "Magic: the Gathering".
+Library ascii_graphics borrowed from Unviersity of Waterloo cs246 courseware OOP structure outlined in design documents